Should I Adjust My Water Heater’s Temperature?

 Should I be concerned about Scalding Water?

 Certainly… and at the 140 degrees Fahrenheit temperature recommended by OSHA, third-degree burns can happen in as little as 5 seconds.
-Unsuspecting children often fall victims to scalding water due to the time it takes for hot water to travel through your home’s pipes.
+Unsuspecting children often fall victim to scalding water due to the time it takes for hot water to travel through your home’s pipes.
 Slower moving seniors might also find it hard to quickly get out of the way of very hot water.

 Believe it or not, there is a solution to keep both your family safe and bacteria in check.
 The solution is known as an anti-scald valve that can be installed at every faucet, making sure that the temperature never gets north of 120 degrees.
 These valves protect your family from scalding water while keeping harmful pathogens at bay.